PowerCommands/PowerCommands2022/Docs/Configuration.md

 URL to this repsository, used internally to create new VS solutions and Commands using PowerCommands applikation.

 ## Secret
-Name of secrets that the application needs to be aware about.
+Name of secrets that the application needs to be aware about, each secret has an corrensponding environment value that is encrypted.

 ## ShowDiagnosticInformation
 Enable or disable the display of diagnostic output.